-Before issuing a PIN, consultation should take place between an HSR and the person conducting a business or undertaking (PCBU) or the person they believe is contravening the Act or Regulations.
+Before issuing a PIN, consultation must take place between an HSR and the employer or the person they believe is contravening the WHS Act or Regulations.
 HSRs should:

 - provide information, either verbally or in writing, about fixing the alleged contravention or activities causing the contravention